-After a trial of one and a half days a Kennebec County jury awarded more than Four Hundred Thousand Dollars to Katherine Marsters who was a passenger on a motorcycle struck by a car on Western Avenue in Augusta, Maine.
-The car was driven by Nancy Rogier, a retiree.
+After a trial of one and a half days, a Kennebec County jury awarded more than $400,000 to Katherine Marsters for motorcycle crash injuries she sustained as a passenger on a motorcycle struck by a car on Western Avenue in Augusta, Maine.
+Nancy Rogier, a retiree, drove the car.
 The motorcycle was passing the vehicle on the right when the car took a sudden right turn into Baglemania.
-Ms. Rogier admitted that she had turned her turn signal on and off prior to her sudden turn.
+Ms. Rogier admitted that she had turned her turn signal on and off before her sudden turn.
 The motorcycle was a total loss.
-Ms. Marsters skidded sixty feet along the asphalt and sustained road rash over fifty percent of her body and multiple fractures of her left hand and arm.
-Her arm and hand are now scarred, disfigured and she has been left with residual weakness.
-At the time of the accident Ms. Marsters was a professional dancer and athlete, traveling throughout the country specializing in pole performances.
+Ms. Marsters skidded sixty feet along the asphalt and sustained road rash on over fifty percent of her body and multiple fractures of her left hand and arm.
+Her arm and hand are now scarred and disfigured, and she has a residual weakness.
+At the time of the accident, Ms. Marsters was a professional dancer and athlete, traveling throughout the country specializing in pole performances.

-The Kennebec County jury awarded more than Two Million fifty-four dollars in damages and determined that the driver of the vehicle was responsible for 20 percent of these damages.
-Ms. Marsters was represented by Christian Foster of the Law Firm Terry Garmey & Associates.
-“My client and I will remain forever grateful to the attention and effort the jury paid to this matter.
-Prior to this trial the defendant insurance company had made a formal offer of judgment of only Ninety-five Hundred Dollars, which was devastating to Ms. Marsters, and left Ms. Marsters no choice but to present this case to a Maine Jury.
+The Kennebec County jury awarded more than $2M in damages and determined that the vehicle’s driver was responsible for 20 percent of these damages.
+Attorney Christian Foster of Garmey Law represented Ms. Marsters.
+“My client and I will remain forever grateful to the jury’s attention and effort paid to this matter.
+Before this trial, the defendant’s insurance company had made a formal offer of judgment of only $9,500, which was devastating to Ms. Marsters and left Ms. Marsters no choice but to present this case to a Maine Jury.
 This case proves that the jury system is alive and well in Maine.
-Ms. Marsters will now be able to continue to go on with her life and has a future that she can look forward to living.
+Ms. Marsters will now be able to continue with her life and has a future that she can look forward to living.
 I am proud to have represented her.”

 Also reported on Bangor Daily News.